-The institute will officially kick off in Oct.
-2019 with a public event featuring Keynote Speaker Amber Hikes, Executive Director of the Mayor's Office of LGBT Affairs for the City of Philadelphia.
+The institute will officially kick off Oct.
+17 & 18 with a public event at The Venue at Highlander featuring Keynote Speaker Amber Hikes, Executive Director of the Mayor's Office of LGBT Affairs for the City of Philadelphia.

 The Midlands Sexual Health Research Collaborative (MSHRC), is housed in the School of Health and Kinesiology (H&K) under UNO’s College of Education.
 Through strong collaborations and partnerships, the MSHRC conducts innovative research, provides evidence-based education, mentors students and sexual health professionals, and engages the community in initiatives to support sexual health and wellbeing.
 Support the work of the MSHRC through a donation to the NU Foundation >>